Who Was Andrew Jackson?

 Andrew Jackson's Wife

-When Andrew Jackson arrived in Nashville in 1788, he met Rachel Donelson Robards, who, at the time, was unhappily married to but separated from Captain Lewis Robards.
+When Jackson arrived in Nashville in 1788, he met Rachel Donelson Robards, who, at the time, was unhappily married to but separated from Captain Lewis Robards.
 Rachel and Andrew married before her divorce was officially complete — a fact that was later brought to light during Jackson's 1828 presidential campaign.
 Although the couple had legally remarried in 1794, the press accused Rachel Jackson of bigamy.

 Andrew Jackson Duel